Zone of the Dead

-Zone of the Dead, also known as Apocalypse of the Dead (Zona Mrtvih) is a 2009 Serbian horror film directed by Milan Konjević and Milan Todorović.
+Zone of the Dead, known also as Apocalypse of the Dead (Zona Mrtvih) is a 2009 Serbian horror movie directed by Milan Konjević and Milan Todorović.
 It stars Ken Foree.

 Plot

-In 1986 Chernobyl, a mass grave is discovered, resembling victims of the Plague.
-A man cuts himself on a corpse's ribcage and dies of infection minutes after.
-That same man later rises up and attacks The Chief of Bureau.
+In 1986 Chernobyl, a mass grave is discovered, with the corpses resembling victims of the Plague.
+A man cuts himself on a corpse's ribcage and dies of infection minutes afterward.
+That same man later arises and attacks The Chief of Bureau.

 Twenty years later, at a train station, a professor wants to leave Pancevo, Serbia, but all railroads are closed down as part of a supposed military exercise.
 A train eventually arrives carrying a deadly biohazard agent.
 Three drunken off-duty soldiers emerge and harass the station guard, taking his weapon and inadvertently rupturing the tank, releasing the agent into the atmosphere.
 The soldiers and the station guard are infected by the gas, becoming zombies, but the professor escapes.

-Meanwhile, INTERPOL Agent Mina Milieus is tasked with transporting a prisoner from Serbia to Belgrade while under the supervision of Agent Mortimer “Morty” Reyes, an ex-CIA agent, along with his partner, Inspector Dragan “Dra” Belic.
+Meanwhile, INTERPOL Agent Mina Milieus is tasked with transporting a prisoner from Serbia to Belgrade while supervised by Agent Mortimer “Morty” Reyes, an ex-CIA agent, along with his partner, Inspector Dragan “Dra” Belic.

 The Chief of Bureau informs the President about the accident at the train station.
-He advises that he not bother with evacuation but contain the incident and let the National Guard deal with the rest.
+He advises that the President not bother with evacuation but contain the incident and let the National Guard deal with the rest.

 In Pancevo, young reporter Jan leaves a concert with his girlfriend Angela and her friend Jovana.
-Meanwhile, the professor tries to escape the growing number of infected.
-He meets escaped felon Armageddon, who thinks that the Apocalypse arrived and makes it his personal mission to eradicate the zombies.
+Meanwhile, the professor tries to escape the increasing number of infected.
+He meets an escaped felon known as Armageddon, who thinks that the Apocalypse arrived and makes it his personal mission to eradicate the zombies.
 The professor flees and meets Jan and the girls, who allow him to enter their car.

 Two INTERPOL vans reach Pancevo as the driver, Petrovic, hits a zombie.
 When they get out to investigate, more zombies arrive.
 They attempt to contact Headquarters for backup, but there is no signal.
-Upon finding the van containing the Prisoner, Morty finds that two agents are dead.
-The Prisoner tells them to shoot the zombies in the head, which proves to be successful.
-He knows how zombies work because his father became one in the Chernobyl incident.
+Upon finding the van containing the prisoner, Morty finds that two agents are dead.
+The prisoner tells them to shoot the zombies in the head, which proves to be successful.
+He knows how zombies work because his father became one during the Chernobyl incident.
 In the ensuing battle, Petrovic is devoured, and Dra is bitten.
 They are forced to take shelter in an abandoned police station.